FormulaMonks/fe-exercise/README.md

 ## Process

+1. Fork this repository into your account and work there.
+2. Make your repo private
+3. Add the following collaborators to your repo:
+   - `brettdewoody`
+   - `jordanpapaleo`
+   - `denis-sokolov`
+   - `mentos`
-Fork the repository into your account and work there.
-Commit on the main branch or on new branches, as convenient.
-At the end please share a link to your repository.
+4. Commit changes on the `main` branch or on new branches, whichever you prefer.
+5. Let us know if you have any questions, and when you're finished with the project, in the designated Slack channel.

 You can change any existing code or dependencies.
 Ideally add a brief explanation why.